 It’s not enough to keep your essential files updated, they need to be available if something should happen to your critical infrastructure.
 This will ensure you can continue to operate on good data while systems are being rebuilt.
 The best way to approach this is to keep a combination of digital copies of your critical files.
 Don’t settle for just one copy in a cloud-based filesharing site like Dropbox or leave your reports in the system that ran them.
 When it comes to backups, a ratio of 2:1 is ideal.
 That is, keep two digital copies of your files and store them in two separate places.
 Then, make an additional copy and store it on an external device, not connected to your business systems and preferably in an external place.

 Evaluate For Hardware And Software Upgrades

-When was the last time you upgrades these two critical components of your business? you might not need to stay current with every new released of the latest tech or software versions, but keeping in tandem with the latest of each will go a long way.
+When was the last time you upgraded these two critical components of your business?
+You might not need to stay current with every new release of the latest tech or software versions, but keeping in tandem with the latest of each will go a long way.
 Ensure that you are abreast of the latest in data and systems security by utilizing modern equipment and software.
 Waiting too long to upgrade, what is referred to as being version locked, can spell disaster for you down the road.

 Evaluate Filing And Naming Systems

 Evaluate your system for naming files.
 This may seem like a small detail but using a unified system of data storage and look-up conventions can keep important files from being lost in the library of information your business retains.
 Create a set logic for filenames according to each type of file you store in your systems.
 For instance, when filing receipts, you can designate a convention like “Name/Company-Date-InvoiceNumber”.
 This is an especially important undertaking if your business operates at multiple sites and shares servers that are accessed by multiple employees.
 Being as clear and consistent as possible will ensure nothing slips through the cracks and your internal auditing processes go off without a hitch.

 General Business Year-End Checklist